 29. Colorful Counting Sticks

-Popsicle sticks should be a staple for anyone with kids around so setting up this game should be a breeze.
-Mark each stick with a number and let the little ones count out small rubber bands to add to the sticks.
+Craft sticks are probably already a staple in your classroom so setting up this game should be a breeze.
+Mark each stick with a number and then challenge your little learners to place a corresponding amount of small rubber bands on each stick, according to the number represented.

 Learn More: Playdough to Plato